 Outside is a British Hawker Sea Fury, the same aircraft type that was used to sink two supply ships.

 Tucked behind a collection of administrative buildings is Playa Larga.
-The sand leaves a lot to be desired, but the water is ideal, making it one of the best beaches in Cuba – it’s also the best way to enjoy Playa Larga on a budget!
+The sand leaves a lot to be desired, but the water is ideal, making it one of the best beaches in Cuba – it’s also the best way to enjoy Playa Larga!

 In the morning, the bay is smooth as glass before gentle waves begin to roll in during the afternoon.